Optimal quantum algorithm for Gibbs state preparation

 \end{thm}

 This statement of rapid mixing is our main result.
-We outline the proof steps below, with further details in Appendices \ref{sec:highTgibbsrm} and \ref{sec:local}.
+We outline the proof steps below, with further details in \cite{supplemental}.

-The efficient preparation of $\sigma_\beta$ follows from rapid mixing together with~\cite[Theorem I.2]{chen2023efficient}, where it is shown that each term in the sum $\sum_{a,\alpha}$ of the generator \eqref{eq:generator1} can be implemented on a quantum computer with an effectively linear cost in $t$. \begin{coro} Under the conditions of Theorem \ref{thmrmhighT1}, we can prepare an $\epsilon$-approximation of $\sigma_\beta$ on a quantum computer with $\widetilde{\mathcal{O}}(n)$ Hamiltonian simulation time and $\widetilde{\mathcal{O}}(n)$ two-qubit gates, where $\widetilde{\mathcal{O}}$ includes polylogarithmic terms in $\epsilon$ and $n$. \end{coro}
+The efficient preparation of $\sigma_\beta$ follows from rapid mixing together with~\cite[Theorem I.2]{chen2023efficient}, where it is shown that each term in the sum $\sum_{a,\alpha}$ of the generator \eqref{eq:generator1} can be implemented on a quantum computer with an effectively linear cost in $t$. \begin{coro} Under the conditions of Theorem \ref{thmrmhighT1}, we can prepare an $\epsilon$-approximation of $\sigma_\beta$ on a quantum computer with $\widetilde{\mathcal{O}}(n)$ Hamiltonian simulation time and $\widetilde{\mathcal{O}}(n)$ two-qubit gates, where $\widetilde{\mathcal{O}}$ includes polylogarithmic terms in $\epsilon$ and $n$. \end{coro} We now provide the proof of Theorem \ref{thmrmhighT1} divided in four steps, with some of the technical details placed in \cite{supplemental}.
+The idea is to use an unconventional norm, the \emph{oscillator norm}, which allows us to extrapolate the rapid mixing property of the depolarizing channel to that of our Gibbs sampler, which can be seen as a perturbation.
+The strength of that perturbation increases with $\beta$, and is ultimately controlled by locality and the Lieb-Robinson bound.
+From those considerations the threshold $\beta^*$ follows.

 \paragraph{The oscillator norm as a proxy:} The trace norm $\norm{\cdot}_1$ is insensitive to local perturbations, and thus a direct analysis of it is inadequate for local-to-global proof ideas often used to prove rapid mixing.
 This motivates the definition of the so-called \emph{oscillator norm}